lukamiletic95/papers/Mempool.md

 > Gossip communication protocol will be discussed in the following subsection.

 For now, we assume that the request "somehow" reaches all servers.
-When it does, it is apparent that there is a possibility it cannot be processed instantly (e.g. server is currently processing another request
+When it does, it is apparent that it cannot be processed instantly, not only because one server may currently be processing another request, but also due to the fact that a global consensus must be reached on what the next state of all the state machine replicas will be.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjkyNjM3NTExLC04MTg5MzE3OTNdfQ==
+eyJoaXN0b3J5IjpbLTE1NzI3NTIxMTcsLTgxODkzMTc5M119
 -->